On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Proof of the main result

-\begin{proof} The exact triangles in Proposition \ref{perfect adapt} lie in $D^{\rm perf}(\mathfrak{N}_p)$ and satisfy all of the hypotheses of Proposition \ref{prop:triangle}.
-In fact the only condition that is not straightforward to check is (b) and this is proved in Proposition \ref{prop:htfrobcomp}(ii) and (iv).
+with $H := \Gal(M_2K'/M_2)$.
+These triangles satisfy all of the conditions (a), (b) and (c) of Proposition \ref{prop:triangle}: in fact, the only condition that is not straightforward to check in this case is (b) and this follows from the results of Proposition \ref{prop:htfrobcomp}(ii) and (iv).